soupss/lists-app/README.md

 ## Idea

-If I think of something i want to remember, an idea for example, I should be able to go to lists-app.com, on any machine, and simply add the item to one of my lists.
+If I think of something i want to remember, an idea for example, I should be able to go to lists-app.com (or something), on any machine, and simply add the item to one of my lists.

 Lists is just a way to organize the items.
 Example of list names:
 + Todo